JustinGaravel/duvel-page/README.md

 # A Weekend Project - Duvel Page

 A demo page for a hypothetical new beer.
 This page was created for a test where I had a weekend to get it done.
+It can be viewed [here](http://duvelproject-hosting-mobilehub-1893700403.s3-website-ap-northeast-1.amazonaws.com/).

 ## Usage